By Kayla (Chronic Hive Sufferer)

-ILW Recommends: For chronic itchy skin and hives, think about healing from within starting with an elimination diet to determine if food is triggering a reaction.
+ILW Recommends: For chronic itchy skin and stress hives or other rashes, think about healing from within starting with an elimination diet to determine if food is triggering your skin symptoms.

-For quick relief, try this aloe spray which will soothe the itch and the need to scratch.
+For quick relief, try this aloe spray which will relieve symptoms – it will soothe the itch and the need to scratch.

-You can also try at home acupressure – there are some points on the body that can provide wonderful itch relief and fast!
+You can also try at-home acupressure – there are some points on the body that can provide wonderful, fast stress rash relief!